sbhakat/Classifier-CV-sampling/README.md

 ![classifier-idea](/classifier-algorithms.png)

-One can use TICAs () as torch to seperate different states from MD simulation dataset and one can further use classifiers on those as depicted in the following picture.
+One can use TICAs (see git https://github.com/sbhakat/BPTI-TICA-waterdynamics) as torch to seperate different states from MD simulation dataset and one can further use classifiers on those as depicted in the following picture.
 This requires less data.

 ![classifier-idea](/tica-classifier.png)